Basil Reynolds

 My understanding of creative systems began from the inside.

-In the mid-1980s, I was part of the first wave of UK hip hop to enter the mainstream.
-In 1985, I appeared rapping on the Amstrad Studio 100 television commercial — one of the earliest appearances of rap in UK advertising.
+In the mid-1980s I was part of the first wave of UK hip hop to enter the mainstream.
+In 1985 I appeared rapping in the Amstrad Studio 100 television commercial, one of the earliest appearances of rap in UK advertising.

 Music is not just performance.